Easter Hot Cross Buns

 - Bake in preheated oven for 25-27 minutes.
 Allow to cool on a wire rack.

 - To make the glaze, in a small bowl, whisk together the powdered sugar, whole milk, vanilla extract, and lemon zest until smooth.
+Mixture will be rather thick.

-- Transfer the icing to a plastic bag and make a small cut in the corner of the bag.
-Ice buns with a thick cross shape over the top.
+- Ice buns with a thick cross shape over the top.
 Makes 12 rolls.

 I have never made this but this sure looks like a great recipe that is easy too.
 Thanks